mollywilson/github-api/github-api-search/README.md

 With More Time
     I did not have time to add testing to my solution.
 However, I would add unit tests to ensure the form is displayed on the page and that the appropriate results are displayed on submission of the form.
 Also, I would test that there is a helpful message where the search returns no results or that the search term is empty (neither of which has been implemented yet).

     The design is very simplistic but functional and given more time I would like to make this more aesthetically pleasing - perhaps with a more exciting colour scheme, adding user avatar's to the card, hover states etc. It would be nice to create a custom theme using Material UI to implement this.
+I would also adjust the design to accommodate a mobile view which is important for any application, but I ran out of time.

     Currently, the cards have a standard minimum height on the description so for most descriptions the cards are reasonably uniform.
 This shows a few lines of description, where the descriptions are really long the cards to unaligned and there are whitespaces on the page, it would be nice to set a character length for the descriptions to see just a preview where they are really long which could be expanded into a pop-up if a user chooses.